Kedishi/sorting_algorithms/README.md

   * Orders the deck from spades to diamonds and from aces to kings.

 # Authors
-* Okato Ogheneochuko Erhivwor and Theresa James
+* Okato Ogheneochuko Erhivwor,Kedishi Emmanuel  and Theresa James